cc123hh/DRV8833_micropython/README.md

 # Stop all
 mt.stop()
 ```

-## Some unresolved issues
+# Some unanswered questions
-There is no strong setting for STBY: Automatically changing the value will enable STBY, and you can change it yourself if you need to.
+There is no strong setting for STBY (because STBY can be directly connected to the positive electrode) : Automatically changing the value will enable STBY, and you can change it yourself if necessary.
 I didn't have this need to consider